antoxavier/tech_challenge-1/README.md

 Create a React application that shows a list of songs with their information and metrics displayed.
 The app should have at least **2 pages (views)**:
 A landing page, and a page to show data coming from an API.

-- Everything should be written in JavaScript / Node.
+- Everything should be written in JavaScript / Node with Typescript.

 - Fork this repo and share the link when you are finished!